compilerla/compiler.la/_jobs/software-engineer.md

 - Experience collaborating with product managers, UI/UX designers, remote teams, along with client technical teams
 - Knowledge of Git / GitHub-based development workflows and open source project management
 - A love of public transportation
-- A personal and professional commitment to bring anti-racist principles into your work
 - Preference given to candidates located in California, and specifically Los Angeles

 ## Education